 This file contains A-Z configuration for your project.
 This contains a setup() function which has a list of different arguments.
 All you need to understand them and put into setup.py file.
 There are two types of arguments in setup.py.
 One is required and the other is optional.

 name='project_name', version='1.2.0', #here you have mention the version for the project description='A sample Python project', #short description for the project is mandatory

 long_description = "Link which contains the home page for project ", author= "Here you have to write the owner of the project.
 Just for example - Name of the company", author_email="email@example.com" classifiers=[ 'Development Status :: "Here you have to put how stable is your code .
 I mean Alpha , Beta etc "', 'License :: "Which License you prefer " ', 'Programming Language :: Python :: 2', ] install_requires=['Name of Project need to be installed ']

-Apart from the above mention arguments, there are few more which you may add to setup function argument.
-I think you should see an example for setup.py file .
+Apart from the above mention arguments, there are few more which you may add to the setup function argument.
+I think you should see an example for setup.py file.

 Source Distribution Vs Built Distribution :

-Under the umbrella of Built Distribution, There are two usually known Python packaging format which you should know.
+Under the umbrella of Built Distribution, There are two usually known Python packaging formats which you should know.